regionmask/regionmask/docs/installation.rst

 To run the test suite after installing regionmask, install `pytest <https://pytest.org>`__ and run ``pytest`` in the root directory of regionmask.

-To install the development version (master), do:
+To install the development version (main), do:

 .. code-block:: bash